 In short, partner, lender, and supplier payments can be reported to credit bureaus.
 You can ask anyone you have a payment history with to submit your info or look for options like Dun & Bradstreet’s CreditBuilder product that may allow you to submit the information yourself.

 Vendor financing options also serve another benefit: they don’t usually show up as revolving credit or debt on your credit report.
-Although companies digging into your finances will still see invoices owed, your report will have lower credit utilization and suggest a lower debt ratio, which can help you get approved for financing if you need it.
+Although companies digging into your business finances will still see invoices owed, your report will have lower credit utilization and suggest a lower debt ratio, which can help you get approved for financing if you need it.

 Start Boosting Your Business Credit with Factoring from Viva